Our Speaker Team

 The Wonderful Watery World of Waders

-This talk is about our wonderful wading birds.
-This talk is for non-specialists.
-It covers the birds’ adaptations, feeding habits and nesting sites.
-Some wonderful conservation success stories bring the talk to a happy end.
-Throughout the talk there are video clips of the birds and the talk is peppered with some interesting random facts.
+A non-specialist look at our wonderful wading birds covering the birds’ adaptations, feeding habits and nesting sites.
+You’ll hear about some conservation success stories and learn some interesting facts about these magnificent birds.
+There are video clips of the birds to enjoy and the talk is peppered with some interesting facts.

 Restoring Our Peatlands